 Impacts identified Supporting evidence How will you maximise positive/minimise negative impacts?
 When will this be implemented by?
-Owner Positives: Increased appropriate accommodation options in Surrey for Care Leaver, including former UASC Negatives: On occasion SCC needs to source accommodation that is single sex to meet the specific needs of young people.
-Ensure suitable accommodation options are available in the county to meet the needs of young people who require single- sex accommodation.
-August 2021 onwards Commissioning Team • Potential for young people whose specific needs or circumstances mean they would not be able to live in a mixed sex house to be unable to access the provision.
+Owner Surrey for Care Leaver, including former UASC that is single gender to meet the specific needs of young people. people who require single- Negatives: gender accommodation.
+Potential for young people whose specific needs or circumstances mean they would not be able to live in a mixed gender house to be unable to access the provision.
 Ensure appropriate matching is undertaken ahead of young people being referred to an HMO accommodation.
 January 2023 onwards (as properties are identified and secured) Gateway to Resources and Care Leaving Service